uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 The full changelog for Income Tax MTD APIs is now at [https://github.com/hmrc/income-tax-mtd-changelog](https://github.com/hmrc/income-tax-mtd-changelog) - that is the best source for detailed and comprehensive information about API changes.

 Below is a summary of significant updates to this service guide:

+Version 2.7

+* Updated guide to reflect simplified v3.0 Final Declaration process and update section on customers opting out of MTD.

 Version 2.6